-With designs by award-winning 6a architects, the Fire Station will be a beautiful mixed-use building over four floors which maintains the original layout of rooms as far as possible.
-It will provide gallery spaces, an archive room, artist’s studio, communal kitchen and terrace, combined with community and education facilities.
+With designs by award-winning 6a architects, the Fire Station is a mixed-use building over four floors, maintaining the original layout of rooms as far as possible.
+The new building provides gallery spaces, an archive room, artists’ studio, kitchen and terrace, combined with community and education facilities.

 We aim to make simple, elegant interventions, sensitive to the original building that meet the South London Gallery’s needs but also provide opportunities beyond the brief for the gallery to expand its inspirational programme.

 On the top floor, a new education space will allow the gallery to expand its innovative arts programme in the local area.
-The SLG’s extensive archive of its 126 year history, in addition to material relating to the social, architectural and cultural history of the local area, will be available to the public for the first time both digitally and through changing displays in a dedicated archive gallery.
+The SLG’s extensive archive of its 127 year history, in addition to material relating to the social, architectural and cultural history of the local area, is now available to the public for the first time both digitally and through changing displays in a dedicated archive gallery.

 The Fire Station is located 100 metres away from the SLG’s main site, adjacent to Pelican estate and opposite Oliver Goldsmith Primary School and Sceaux Gardens estate.

 The Fire Station was given to the South London Gallery in 2014 by an anonymous benefactor.
 Following extensive planning and community consultation we started building work in March 2017.
-Over this period we have raised over £3.66m towards the £4m project including major support from the Heritage Lottery Fund and the Mayor of London.
+Over this period we have raised £3.85m towards the £4m project including major support from the Heritage Lottery Fund, the Mayor of London and Arts Council England.

 Be part of the South London Gallery’s future

-We have raised over £3.7m of the overall £4m fundraising target to restore the Fire Station, including major support from the Heritage Lottery Fund and the Mayor of London.
-Building work commenced in March 2017 and the final stage of our fundraising campaign is underway to secure the final £280,000 in order to open the building to the public in September.
+We have raised £3.85m of the overall £4m fundraising target to restore the Fire Station, including major support from the Heritage Lottery Fund, the Mayor of London and Arts Council England.
+Building work commenced in March 2017 and the very final stage of our fundraising campaign is underway to secure the final £150,000.

 Please click here to find out more about how you can support and become involved in the Fire Station.